-Our remuneration rules set out the standards that certain firms are required to meet when setting pay and bonuses for staff.
-Read on to find out more about the main requirements, who they apply to and proportionality.
-Information can also be found below on the latest developments and resources on sales incentives, including SYSC 19F.
+Our remuneration rules set out the standards that certain firms must meet when setting pay and bonuses for staff.
+Learn about the main requirements and who they apply to, and find out more about sales incentives.

 The aim of the Codes is to: